 Trust & Loyalty is Earned

-Most successful agents expect a buyer to make a commitment to them once the agent has a chance to demonstrate the value they add to the process.
+An agent will share what their services cover, and explain how they advocate for their clients.
+Checking online reviews for the team or company will also let you know more about who you are working with.
 When the buyer sees the importance of having a buyer agent advocate for them, the buyer agency agreement makes sense.
 A mutual commitment to work together means the buyer agent will pull out all the stops to find the right house for the buyer.

 Buyer agency is important and in the best interest of a buyer to have someone on their side.
 For such a major financial and emotional investment, having a strong advocate on the buyer’s side who is 100% loyal and committed to them makes hiring a buyer agent the smart way to go.
 Contact the Path & Post team for a buyer agent committed to your home purchase.